subashgandyer/DeepPavlov/docs/features/models/kbqa.rst

 Wikidata.
 Substring extracted by the NER model is used for entity linking.
 Entity linking preforms matching the substring with one of the Wikidata entities.
 Matching is based on Levenshtein distance between the substring and an entity description.
 The result of the matching procedure is a set of candidate entities.
-The reset is search of the entity among this set with one of the top-k relations predicted by classification model.
+The rest is search of the entity among this set with one of the top-k relations predicted by classification model.